saadhossain/saadhossain/README.md

 ### 🌐 About Me
 I am a passionate developer with 14 months of industry experience in web development as a Frontend Developer.
 Skilled in JavaScript, TypeScript, React, Redux, Shadcn, Material UI, Node.js, MongoDB, Mongoose, and PostgreSQL, I consistently bring dedication and a strong commitment to delivering my best work and applying my expertise effectively.

-- 🔭 Currently working on: [ChatLense] - Generative AI Chatting App
+- 🔭 Currently working on: [NayaBagladesh] - NextJs & NodeJs Fullstack Production Ready News Website - Bengali News Website.
 - 🌱 Currently exploring: Advanced **TypeScript** and **Serverless Architecture**
 - 🧑‍💻 Open to collaborating on MERN and NextJs projects and exciting learning opportunities